CrashCortez/VitaDock-DIY/README.md

 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/pi3b+.jpg)

-- Bluetooth Dongle
+- Bluetooth Dongle (Pi3b only)
 -----

+Onboard BT is wororking on the pi3b+/a+, but a BT dongle is needed for the pi3b.
 Any BT 4.0 "should" work.
 I used this no-name brand.

 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/bt%20dongle.jpg)